aiven/inkless/inkless/CostComparison.md

 * 2x Object API cost for reading hot set
 * 1x Object API cost for deleting hot set

+The bandwidth of an inkless broker needs to have capacity for:
+* Client Produce requests
+* Writing to Hot Set
+* Reading from Hot Set
+* Writing to archive storage
+* Reading from archive storage
+* Making Fetch requests to other brokers
+* Filling Fetch requests from other brokers
+* Client Fetch requests

 ```mermaid
 ---
 title: Ideal Inkless Kafka